View Archive Article

 The Sportsman article also notes that Colby was a charter member of the Staffordshire Club of America and backed them in "forcing the breeds acceptance" into the registry of the American Kennel Club (AKC).
-In 1936, the AKC accepted the breed but only under the name "Staffordshire" to distance the dog from its true selective breeding past: explosive dog-aggression.
+In 1936, the AKC accepted the breed but only under the name "Staffordshire" to distance the dog from its purpose-bred past: explosive dog-aggression for dogfigting.
 As a standard for the Staffordshire breed, the AKC chose the fighting dog known as Colby's Primo.

 After Colby's death in 1941, his wife Florence continued the Colby breeding program.
 She was also the president of the Staffordshire Club of America.
-As stated in the Sportsman article, she "worked closely with the screening process of the American pit bull terrier into the American Kennel Club under the name Staffordshire," which dispels yet another lie voiced by pit bull advocates: The American Staffordshire terrier and pit bull terrier are separate breeds.
+As stated in the Sportsman article, she "worked closely with the screening process of the American pit bull terrier into the American Kennel Club under the name Staffordshire," which dispels yet another lie voiced by pit bull advocates: The American Staffordshire terrier and pit bull terrier are two separate breeds.

 Lastly, Colby's "Famous Fighting Dogs," as advertised in a January 1918 Dog Fancier magazine, were not famous due to their appearance.
 They were famous for being the gamest pit bulls, dogs bred to finish a fight or die trying.
 Two of Colby's sons later memorialized the famed dogs in books.
-In 1936, Joseph Colby wrote, "American Pit Bull Terrier," and in 1997, Louis Colby coauthored, "Colby's Book of the American Pit Bull Terrier," with Dianne Jessup.
+In 1936, Joseph Colby wrote, "The American Pit Bull Terrier," and in 1997, his brother Louis Colby coauthored, "Colby's Book of the American Pit Bull Terrier," with pit bull expert Dianne Jessup.

 Analyzing the 1909 News Article

 The 1909 article refers to Colby as a "dog fancier."
 Many breeders of fighting dogs still call themselves a fancier today.
 The name appears innocent, but when combined with pit bulls, it often means "dog fighter."
 The article also states that Colby was "very secretive" about the incident.
 We expect that he was.
-If word got out that the "Colby dogs" were child killers, the carefully constructed lie, "Pit bulls are merciless in the pit, yet make loyal, loving pets," would be destroyed.
+If word got out that the "Colby Dogs" were child killers, the carefully constructed lie, "Pit bulls are merciless in the pit, yet make loyal, loving pets," would be destroyed.

 2Colby dogs may have victimized other children and adults.
-We know that in 1906, a Colby dog was shot dead by police officers for running loose without a collar. ("Boy Bitten, Girl Escapes," The Boston Globe, December 29, 1906.)
+We know that in 1906, a Colby dog was shot dead by police for running loose without a collar. ("Boy Bitten, Girl Escapes," The Boston Globe, December 29, 1906.)

 3At the time of the incident, Colby's first child, John Pritchard Colby Jr. was about 3-years old.